rls1004/instagram-auto-like/README.md

 *Problem* : Same with auto-like&#46;py

 #### auto-like-mobile-v1&#46;py
-Automatically click the Like button through Instagram application using Android emulator.
+Automatically click the Like button through `Instagram application` using `Android emulator`.
 Selenium is not required.

 *Problem* : Not fun, Not cool, Not sexy

 #### auto-like-mobile-v2&#46;py
-Using the desktop chrome browser and selenium, get the url of the post to click the like button.
+Using the `desktop chrome browser` and `selenium`, get the url of the post to click the like button.
-Open the obtained url with the Instagram app of the Android emulator and click the Like button.
+Open the obtained url with the `Instagram app` of the `Android emulator` and click the Like button.

 *Problem* : If you send too many requests, your mobile will no longer be able to open the post's url for a while.
 (I do not know the exact period)